hazelcast/hazelcast-reference-manual/src/Simulator-Coordinator.md

 A setup without client Workers is fine, but out of the box it won't work without member Workers.

 The Workers will be distributed among the available remote machines with a round robin selection.
-Per default the machines will be mixed with member and client Workers.
+By default, the machines will be mixed with member and client Workers.
 You can reserve machines for member Workers.
 The distribution of machines will then be limited to the according group of remote machines.
 Use the following command to specify the number of dedicated member machines:

 ```
 coordinator --dedicatedMemberMachines 2